-- Green: The resources allocated for the Virtual Cluster under deployment.
+- Green: The resources are allocated to the virtual cluster that is deploying.

-- White: Resources available within the Cluster Group which can be utilized after deploying the new Virtual Cluster.
+- White: The resources available within the cluster group can be utilized after deploying the new virtual cluster.

 The example screenshot below illustrates the following scenario.
 The Cluster Group selected in the example has a virtual cluster already running on it.
 The info box displays the recommended minimum CPU and memory allocated to the new virtual cluster.
 The color-coded bar summarizes the used, allocated, and available CPU, storage, and memory within the Cluster Group.
 Users can use this information to plan resource utilization per available resources.